General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 Physical training is an organized process aimed at:

-Strengthening health and increasing efficiency;
+Improving health and increasing performance;

 2. 2.
-General developmental exercises (ORU).
+General development exercises (GDE).

 Development of the balance function: